 Our pelvic floor is something we might not think about until we have a problem.
 However, a weak pelvic floor can cause problems from incontinence to painful sex.

 Luckily, with the right exercises, you can help get your pelvic floor back into shape.

 This article covers what the pelvic floor is, why we need to maintain it, signs of a problem with our pelvic floor, and some simple pelvic exercises to get this area back into shape.

 What is the pelvic floor?

-The pelvic floor refers to a group of muscles which sits at the very base of your pelvis, just below your abdominal organs.
-These include the bladder and intestines, and the uterus in women.
+The pelvic floor refers to a group of muscles which sits at the very base of your pelvis.
+The main types of pelvic floor muscles include the pubococcygeus, iliococcygeus, coccygeus and puborectalis muscles, but you probably won’t need to know the names of these off by heart.1 They’re located just below your abdominal organs, including the bladder and intestines, and the uterus in women.

-The function of the pelvic floor is to support these organs like a sling, keeping them in place, as well as controlling the flow of urine and faeces as they exit the body.1
+The function of the pelvic floor is to support these organs like a sling, keeping them in place, as well as controlling the flow of urine and faeces as they exit the body.2

 7 factors which can affect our pelvic floor